praetorian-inc/noseyparker/README.md

 docker pull ghcr.io/praetorian-inc/noseyparker:latest
 ```

-A prebuilt Docker image is also available for the most recent commit for x86_64 (`ghcr.io/praetorian-inc/noseyparker:edge`).
+Additionally, A prebuilt Docker image is also available for the most recent commit for x86_64 (`ghcr.io/praetorian-inc/noseyparker:edge`).

+Finally, an additional prebuilt [Alpine-based](https://hub.docker.com/_/alpine) Docker image is also available for the most recent commit for x86_64 (`ghcr.io/praetorian-inc/noseyparker-alpine:edge`).

-**Note:** The Docker image runs noticeably slower than a native binary, particularly on macOS.
+**Note:** The Docker images runs noticeably slower than a native binary, particularly on macOS.

 <details>
 <summary><h3>Building from source</h3></summary>